gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Updating Witches from Previous Versions will give them a different droprate than newer witches because of the change of 25% chance of dropping redstone to 100%.

 **1.21.30 (Bundle Experiment)**
 - You are able to overfill bundles up to 4096 items.
 (You can only do this on touchscreen devices).
 If you fill a bundle with less than one stack of an item and then by clicking on it and then swapping the items with a full stack of the exact same items will swap the items and you will now have a stack of the items in the bundle.
 Using this method having extra items in the bundle before doing this will create overstacked bundles with up to 4096 items.
+- Vindicators and Evokers would retaliate to Pillagers who shot them

 **Preview 1.21.50.20**
 - Creaking Hearts can be put in the fuel slot of the furnace